mgrhm/mgrah.am/content/about.md

 He drinks tea (strong, lots of milk, no sugar), but doesn't drink coffee.
 One of the great disappointments of his life is that coffee _smells_ so good, but the taste doesn't live up to the aroma.
-He thinks this is one of the universe's cruelest tricks.
+He thinks this is one of the universe's cruellest tricks.

 If you're looking to hire Mike, or just want an overview of his working life, you can get that [on his LinkedIn